ICARUSALPHAINC/web-frontend/guides/coding-style-guide.md

   - If any component has color that is used in multiple places, add the theme to `primaryTheme` and use the color name inherited from theme provider.
   - > **Important:** For CSS/SX font sizes always use `rem` instead of `px`.

   **Material UI Theme Provider Example**:
-    For each example below, the component is wrapped inside a theme provider
+  - For each example below, the component is wrapped inside a theme provider
-  - Example theme
+  - Example theme:
   - ```jsx
     import { createTheme, responsiveFontSizes } from "@mui/material";